koreader/koreader/README.md

 Right now we only support [liberapay](https://liberapay.com/KOReader) donations, but you can also create a [bounty][link-bountysource] to motivate others to work on a specific bug or feature request.

-Also if you have and old Pocketbook device you don't want, we might find it useful to tinker a bit with that platform.
-Please contact us through the forum or GitHub.

 ## Contributors

 [![Last commit][badge-last-commit]][link-gh-commits]